Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

 Agile Dashboard.

 To populate backlog using the agile dashboard, one release, at least, would have to be defined (see :ref:`plan-releases-and-sprints`).
-Then access to the backlog by using the short accesses available in the Agile Dashboard Homepage.
+Then access to the backlog by using the short access boxes available in the Agile Dashboard Homepage.
 (see `Agile Dashboard: Access to the Backlog`_).

 .. figure:: ../images/screenshots/sc_agiledashboard_access_backlog.png